tango-one/got-game/README.md

 I never did watch this tv series maybe I should have done that since it looks intresting.

-Love to get feedback if you who have downloaded this is enjoying this.
+Love to get feedback if you who have downloaded this and is enjoying this.